Are you looking for things to do in Montpellier? Then continue reading!

 5. Escape the City and Head into Nature

-Lakes, beaches and green space are all just a short walk, tram or a cycle away from the city center.
+Lakes, beaches, and green spaces are all just a short walk, tram ride, or a cycle away from the city center.

 6. Check Out the Museums